AksanDotDev/discord.py_workshop/part_1.md

 So, bit of an aside but one of the key concepts of a discord.py bot is a asynchronous execution loop that allows multiple things to be occuring in parallel.
 Async functions are coroutines that perform asyncio as Python calls it, asynchronous input output.
-Due to the nature of various commands being executed between the bot's host and the remote discord servers a good bot implimentation will keep doing other things while waiting for replies to the messages it sends to the discord servers.
+Due to the nature of various commands being executed between the bot's host and the remote discord servers a good bot implementation will keep doing other things while waiting for replies to the messages it sends to the discord servers.
 To do this your bot will operate in a loop of checking for events and for asyncio operations to finish, an `async` function, as any called in this loop must be, will be able to hand control away so other things can be done in the loop while it, typically, waits for a response from the discord server.
 We will explore this a bit more later when we encounter the `await` keyword, but for now just recognise all the functions working in the bot will need to be `async def`.

 ### 1.2.3 Mic Test

 Lets have a look at making our bot actually talk to us, just a little.
-If we following what we've done we'd make this:
+If we were following what we've done already we'd make this:
 ```Python
 @WorkshopBot.listen("on_message")
 async def test_response(message):